user-test023/MedPromptCLIP/README.md

 You can also use the provided prompts in templates directory.

 ## Experiment
-We conduct three experiment to demonstrate the effectiveness of MedPromptCLIP.Please follow the instructions [EXPERIMENTS.md](docs/EXPERIMENTS.md)
+We conduct three experiments to demonstrate the effectiveness of MedPromptCLIP:
+1. Specific-modal text supervision
+2. Multi-modal text supervision
+3. Modality-text supervised few-shot learning

+For detailed instructions, please refer to [EXPERIMENTS.md](docs/EXPERIMENTS.md).